niclui/writing/_posts/2021-12-31-Semantic-segmentation-of-images-of-satellites.md

 class imbalance.
 For unbalanced data, training might be dominated by the most prevalent class.

 ### II.
 Dice Score
-For a given pixel, we compute the F1 scores for all 11 classes.
-Then, calculate the average.
-The Dice Score is given by 1 minus the average.
+For a given pixel, we compute the F1 score (also known as the Dice Coefficient) for all 11 classes.
+Then, calculate the arithmetic mean.
+The Dice Score is given by 1 minus the mean.
 We are able to mitigate class imbalance as the F1 score balances between precision and recall.

 ### III.
 Dice Score + Focal Loss
+Focal loss \modifies the pixel-wise cross-entropy loss by down-weighting the loss of easy-to-classify pixels based on a hyperparamter $\gamma$, focusing training on more difficult examples.
+The loss is given by:

+Dice + focal loss blends Dice and focal loss with a mixing parameter α applied to the focal loss, balancing global (Dice) and local (focal) features of the target mask.
+We used the default values of γ = 2 and α = 1 during training

 # Results